Kilonova24/Novafield/README.md

 This is also when you should download any paid Creations you want.
 By no means are any paid mods required.

-This modlist was built with compatibility in mind.
-In the world of paid mods, many people will want different things.
-By no means are any paid mods required.

 The following paid mods are recommended to improve the experience.
 * [Starfield Spacer Overhaul](https://creations.bethesda.net/en/starfield/details/b541b057-8815-4892-be9c-abea7a292663/Starfield_Spacer_Overhaul)
 * [The Space Economy](https://creations.bethesda.net/en/starfield/details/eca053f6-3049-4e75-8f46-e9367d19eef8/The_Space_Economy) (If you want to use rbt/S1nderion's new economy mod, disable the following in the Gameplay tab in MO2)